Skip to main content

 Inline combinator selectors

-Position each combinator selector to the right of the preceding rule or group.
+Positions combinator selectors to the right of their preceding rules or groups.

 CSS